Frequently Asked Questions (FAQs)

 Who governs MACF?

 Oversight of the Foundation is in the hands of a volunteer Board of Trustees that is broadly representative of the community and familiar with the community’s diverse range of needs.
 Fifteen people serve, without compensation, on the Foundation’s Board of Trustees.
 MACF has two paid staff: a part-time Executive Director and a part-time Administrative Assistant.
 All transactions at the Fundations are private.
 (To learn more our policy can be downloaded here.)

 How old is Marshfield Area Community Foundation, Inc.?

 The foundation was established in May of 1993.
 Anne & Bette Adler, permanent MACF trustees, were instrumental in establishing the Foundation.

 Where is MACF?

-Our offices are located 907 N. Central Avenue in Heritage Bank Plaza in Marshfield.
+Our offices are located 907 N. Central Avenue in Partners Bank Plaza in Marshfield.

 What is our mission statement?

 To connect people who care with causes that matter to enrich the quality of life in the Marshfield area.